SMALL PHONE

 Here are several steps you can take to help protect your employees, customers, and bottom line:

-Icon of a clipboard with a checklist and a checkmark
+Clipboard with a checklist and a checkmark

 Conduct internal safety inspections